 To file a new claim, click here or if you’ve filed a new claim or reopened a claim in the past two weeks, click here.
 If you wish to file by phone, call the Unemployment Claims Center at 1-800-593-7660.

-The State of Maine Grant Program is a need-based program2 that provides grants to Maine undergraduate students who complete the FAFSA by May 1.
+The State of Maine Grant Program is a need-based program that provides grants to Maine undergraduate students who complete the FAFSA no later than the May 1 deadline.